 Physical keys may be a little arcane for everyday users, but for government officials, journalists and big business mavens, it's a much smarter idea than relying on a losable, hackable smartphone or tablet.
-(Google make one yourself.), but you can get devices from other manufacturers or even
+(Google makes its own keys, but you can get devices from other manufacturers or even make one yourself.)

 To set up your security key, simply click "Add Security Key" on the Google 2FA page and follow the instructions.

 Google will transmit a one-time six-digit code to you, either via a text message sent to your mobile phone, or via a phone call that reads out the code.